Page 2

 This is where I-40 would cross Grand St. by 1964 (The oval is a go kart track)

-A Wal-Mart Super Center is now located here.
+[A Walmart Super Center is now located there.]

 I-40 East opens from Canyon E-way 1966.